epfl-ada/ada-2023-project-dataexplorers/README.md

    $$RC = \frac{Movie Rating - MinMovieRating]}{MaxMovieRating - MinMovieRating}$$

   The Box Office Revenue Component (BORC) is a bit more complex as box office revenue ranges over multiple orders of magnitude and varies greatly over the years.
 Firstly, to have comparable revenues, we need to adjust them for inflation.
 Secondly, to avoid excessively considering outliers, we decide to take the log of these values.
-As such, we perform the min-max normalization of the ratings.
+As such, we perform the min-max normalization of the log of adjusted revenues.

    $$BORC = \frac{log(Adjusted Movie Revenue) - log(MinAdjustedMovieRevenue)}{log(MaxAdjustedMovieRevenue) - log(
    MinAdjustedMovieRevenue)}$$